cpazaras/zendesk-webhook-signature-verification-php/README.md

-# Zendesk webhook signature verification script for PHP
+# Zendesk webhook signature verification in PHP

 For Zendesk Support.